wso2/product-is/README.txt

 Welcome to the WSO2 Identity Server ${product.version} release.

-WSO2 Identity Server is an open source Identity and Entitlement management server.
-It supports a wide array of authentication protocols such as SAML 2.0 Web SSO, OpenID, OAuth 2.0/1.0a, OpenID Connect and WS-Federation Passive.
-It supports role based authorization and fined grained authorization with XACML 2.0/3.0 while inbound/outbound provisioning is supported through SCIM and SPML.
+WSO2 Identity Server is an open source Identity and Entitlement Management server.
+It supports a wide array of authentication protocols such as SAML 2.0 Web SSO, OAuth 2.0/1.0a, OpenID Connect and WS-Federation Passive.
+It supports role based authorization and fine grained authorization with XACML 2.0/3.0 while inbound/outbound provisioning is supported through SCIM and SPML.

-This is based on the revolutionary WSO2 Carbon framework.
-All the major features have been developed as pluggable Carbon components.
+WSO2 Identity Server is developed on top of the revolutionary WSO2 Carbon platform, an OSGi based framework that provides seamless modularity to your SOA solution via componentization.

 New Features
 ============

-*  In cases where users will have multiple entries in their respective user stores, to avoid requiring multiple

-     logins to an application to obtain a fully privileged view for a single user's details, we now support merging of multiple user profiles.

-*  Workflow Support for Identity Server

-     WSO2 IS ${product.version} now supports user store operations to engage with workflows.
-Administrators will be able select at which levels each operation should be approved before they get executed.
-This will be available as a optional feature where administrator will be able to select if to use them on their user store operations or not.

-* FIDO Authentication

-     FIDO(Fast IDentity Online) will provide an extra layer of security to your account.
-FIDO protocols use standard public key cryptography techniques to provide stronger authentication.
-WSO2 IS ${product.version} now supports FIDO authentication.

-*  XACML cache invalidation notification when changes are made to Identities

-     WSO2 IS ${product.version} is now able to send invalidation notifications to external endpoints when there is a change in user roles, permissions or attributes as well as clear the internal cache when user roles, permissions or attributes been updated

-*  PATCH operation support for SCIM 1.1

-     PUT supports the replace operation but not the update operation.
-Since group is a heavy resource, the operation that alters without replacement (PATCH) needs to be implemented.
-If not each time a new user is added to the group, all the users should be sent in the PUT request.

-*  Renewed support for bearer type SAML 2.0 token
+*   Improved Identity Management Capabilities : Identity management features in WSO2 Identity Server 5.3.0, has been re-designed to provide strong out-of-the-box support for key identity management use cases, including password policies, login policies and account management policies.
+        + Password policies
+            Password history validation (ability to keep track of user's old passwords).
+            Password Patterns Configuration.

+        + Login policies
+            Google ReCaptcha support for single sign on.
+            Account locking in single and multi-tenant environments.

+        + Account management policies.
+            Account suspension reminders and locking idle accounts.
+            Password and username recovery with challenge questions or notifications.
+                We also support challenge questions internalization.
+            Password reset via admin.
+For more information.
+            Google ReCaptcha support for password recovery flow and self sign up.

+        + HTML support for email templates, template internalization and dynamic properties for email templates.

+        + Brute force attack prevention.

+*   Login session monitoring and termination: WSO2 IS now supports monitoring user sessions and authentication activities via alerts, and manual termination of user sessions for better security.

+*   Rule based provisioning: WSO2 IS 5.3.0 has the ability to adopt provision flows based on rules.
+These rules can be based on entities related to an event such as user, idp, sp  as well as environmental factors like time and region.

+*   Prompt for missing predefined required attributes in the authentication flow: The user will be prompted to fill the missing attributes or claim values, in the event of  a missing mandatory claim  at the point of login.

+*   OAuth 2.0/OpenID Connect Enhancements: Following OpenID Connect specifications were implemented to enrich the OpenID connect support in Identity Server.
+        + OpenID Connect Dynamic Client Registration.
+        + Token Introspection.
+        + OpenID Connect Discovery support.

+*   OAuth 2.0 client secret revocation and regeneration.

+*   REST profile of XACML.
+With IS 5.3.0, we have added a REST layer on top of the Balana entitlement engine.

+*   SAML 2.0 Enhancements: Identity server 5.3.0 added following specification support to its SAML feature list.
+        + SAML 2.0 Metadata Profile.
+        + SAML 2.0 Assertion Query/Request Profile

+*   Security Analytics: WSO2 IS now detects and provides alerting capability for abnormal and suspicious login sessions.

+*   SCIM 1.0 Enhancements : SCIM provisioning API improved to support attribute query.

+*   Engage access control policies in authentication flow : With WSO2 IS 5.3.0 it's possible to evaluate access control policies against an authenticated user in authentication flow.

+*   Integrated Windows Authentication (IWA) for IS deployed on Linux servers : With this improvement we enable IS deployed on Linux servers to achieve IWA with external Kerberos/NTLM Servers.

+*   Claim Management Improvement: With this release we relieve the user from the painstaking task of having map claims from one dialect to another indirectly by manipulating mapped attributes.
+From IS 5.3.0, users can easily map claims from two dialects directly without worrying about mapped attributes.

+*  Identity Management REST APIs : New RESTful interfaces to connect with account registration and recovery flows have been introduced with IS 5.3.0.

 Other Key Features
 =============